Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith/index.md

 *Your name, your family, and your tribe all converge at a singular point in history—a history the Spires played a part in erasing.
 What secrets lie beyond the stars?
 What mysteries rest beneath this continent?
 And what awaits at the journey's end?*

-*“May your blade be swift, your judgment just, and your decisions resolute.”*
+> *“May your blade be swift, your judgment just, and your decisions resolute.”*

-## The Joy of Fishing
+## Level 1: The Joy of Fishing

 Memories from somewhere beyond **somehow* *gives you Proficiency with [Fishing Supplies](../../equipment/tools/artisan-tools.md#fishing-supplies) if you don't already have it.
 Moreover, when you don't have Fishing Supplies, you can spend 1 hour and 150 SP worth of material to create one.
 This can be done as part of a Short Rest.